-- Seminars with recruiters: Representatives from agencies such as the Directorate of National Intelligence, the National Ground Intelligence Center, and the Department of Homeland Security talk about career opportunities in their areas.
+- Presentations by recruiters: Representatives from agencies such as the Directorate of National Intelligence, the National Ground Intelligence Center, and the Department of Homeland Security talk about career opportunities in their areas.

 - Weekly oral communication tutorials for individual coaching.

 The EHLS curriculum builds toward a capstone analytical research assignment, the Open Source Analysis Project (OSAP).
 Using non-classified open source materials, scholars conduct research in English and their native languages on topics provided by federal agencies.
 They then present their analyses to federal agency representatives and government contractors at a formal symposium in June and in written reports.